 Interim Vehicle Check

 Interim Vehicle Checks are designed to ensure that licensed vehicles are suitably maintained throughout the lifetime of their licence.
-The Interim Vehicle Check lasts about half an hour and includes the taxi test.
-The number of Interim Vehicle Checks your vehicle will be subjected to are outlined in the table over the page.
+The number of Interim Vehicle Checks your vehicle will be subjected to are outlined in the table below.